alandschaft/CS109Project/Documentation/TheInteractiveSearchServer.md

 After selecting the list of terms, the next step was to define what are the "most relevant" clinical trials that the service shall serve.
 We decided that documents should be relevant not only to the terms that the user already selected, but also to the list of terms that is presentede to the user.
 We have used **tf-idf vectorization with cosine similarities** between the list of the terms that the user already selected together with the list of terms presented to the user and each of the clinical trials that were not removed from the context (remember that trials that do not contain a term that the user had already selected are removed from the context.)

-After implementing the service, we have
+After implementing the service, we have performed **monte carlo simulation**.
+In the simulation we modeled interactive search sessions and measured the performance of the service with **different sets of (k,m) parameters**.
+The score of each set of parameters was the tf-idf based cosine distance between the list of parameters that the user has selected